 It is always handy to have a homemade curry paste at home.
 A homemade curry paste tastes much better than a ready-made one.
-This way you decide what goes into it and you avoid preservatives and additives.
-And it is not as difficult and complicated as most people think.
+It allows you to decide for yourself what goes into it and avoids preservatives and additives.
+And it is not at all as difficult and complicated as most people think.
 But how exactly do you make a curry paste and what do you need?

 What do you need?

 In Asia, a curry paste is still often made by hand, but using a blender or food processor is of course much easier.
 The best mixing bowl depends on how much curry paste you want to prepare at once.
 For small quantities, a small mixing bowl is most convenient; otherwise the you have to stop the blender or food processor each time.

 - Dry spices such as nutmeg, cumin, cayenne pepper, smoked paprika or normal paprika.

 - Oil; coconut oil or olive oil

 How to make a curry paste?